 Many people are having issues with new washing machines that refuse to spin just one item, or maybe just a few items.
+Sometimes it may have been a reasonably sized load in their old washing machine but they’ve now bought one with a large capacity drum so the load is still relatively small.
 They are frustrated because their previous washing machine would spin with just one item inside but their new one won’t, and they are convinced the washing machine is faulty.

-Although faults can occur, the chances are it isn’t faulty, and most other washing machines are likely to be the same – especially in the same price range.
-All modern washing machines can refuse to spin very small loads or single items, especially if one or more of the items gets heavy when wet such as a large woollen cardigan, a thick cotton garment or a heavy bath mat.
+Although faults can occur, it’s now normal for a washing machine not to spin just one or two items, or even some small loads, especially if one or more of the items gets heavy when wet such as a large woollen cardigan, a thick cotton garment or a heavy bath mat.

 Why can’t modern washing machines just spin anything I put in the washing machine?